sigurd-dev/Thunderbird-Google-Messages-Tab/README.md

 * `zip -r "../Google-Messages-Tab-${VERSION}-tb.xpi" *`

-This is really just a "rip off" of the [Google Keep Tab](https://github.com/Garoe/Thunderbird-Google-Keep-Tab) where links and icon are changed.
+This is really just a "rip off" of the [Google Keep Tab](https://github.com/Garoe/Thunderbird-Google-Keep-Tab) where links and icon were changed.